DougAnderson444/comrade/README.md

 }
 ```

-In the Browser, you would pull Comrade in as a dependecy to `provenance_log` crate and use the Comrade vm to execute the script.
+In the Browser, you would pull Comrade in as a dependecy to `provenance_log` crate, compile to wasm, and then use it.

 ## Rationale

-The main rationale behind Comarde to to iterate on the Script Format.
+The main rationale behind Comrade to to iterate on the Script Format to gain simplicity and flexibility, while keeping security guarantees high.

 The initial design for the WebAssembly Cryptographic Constructs Virtual Machine has two heavy dependecies:
 1. Wasmtime